OwlRepo/UIReworked_LinkedIn/README.md

 # uireworked_linkedin

-This is a personal project that rebuilds the UI of LinkedIn mobile app using Flutter.
+This is a personal Mobile Application project that rebuilds the UI of LinkedIn mobile app using Flutter.

 ## Getting Started